Posted on November 04 2022

 - Sharp Knife: While a turkey carver will definitely do the job, it isn’t necessary!
 As long as you have a sharp carving or chef’s knife, your turkey will still turn out amazing.

 - Carving & Serving Board: We highly recommend our Family Tree Carving Board!
-Featured on the Favorite Things 2022 List, this board is perfect for all your carving, cutting, and serving needs.
+This board is perfect for all your carving, cutting, and serving needs.
 Beautiful and functional, the board has a stunning family tree engraving on the front with deep juice grooves in the tree trunk, branches and perimeter of the board.

 - Towel or Gloves

-- Extra Container: Toss any part of the turkey you don’t eat in here to use for stock later.
+- Extra Container: Toss any part of the turkey you don’t eat in a bowl to use for stock later.

 - Garnish: Array of herbs and filler ingredients to put the finishing touches on your turkey.